-Six Years Ago: Taylor Swift Becomes Youngest Winner of Album of the Year
+7 Years Ago: Taylor Swift Sets a Record With Grammys Album of the Year Win

-Six years ago today (Jan.
-31, 2010), Taylor Swift made musical history.
-It was on this day that the then-20-year-old became the youngest country artist, and youngest act of any genre, to ever win Album of the Year at the Grammy Awards.
+Seven years ago today (Jan.
+31, 2010), Taylor Swift made musical history: It was on that date the then-20-year-old became the youngest country artist, and youngest act of any genre, to ever win Album of the Year at the Grammy Awards.

-Swift received the trophy for her sophomore album, Fearless, which was released in 2008.
+Swift received her Grammys Album of the Year trophy for her sophomore album, Fearless, which was released in 2008.
 The record, which to date has sold more than 8 million copies worldwide, was co-produced by Swift along with Scott Borchetta and Nathan Chapman.

 “I just hope you know how much this means to me,” a bewildered Swift said from stage during her acceptance speech.
 “Our families are freaking out in their living rooms.
 My dad and my little brother are losing their mind in their living room right now.

 “… When we’re 80 years old, and we’re telling the same stories over and over to our grandkids, and they’re so annoyed with us, this is the story we’re going to be telling over and over again, in 2010, that we got to win Album of the Year at the Grammys.”

 Press play on the video above to watch Swift’s entire acceptance speech.